conelul/Computer-Science-2021/current/Python/escape_room/README.md

-# Work in Progress
+# In Alpha

-This is for my escape room game with pygame (this will be updated in the future).
+Alpha version of my escape room game.